xaxys/MaintainMan/README.md

     # this number will be used when http request paramenter `limit`
     # is not specified or <= 0.
     default: 50

-wechat:
-  # wechat appid.
-  appid: ""
-  # wechat secret.
-  secret: ""
-  # whether a unregistered user will be registered on wechat login.
-  # if false, reponse code will be `403` when a unregistered user try
-  # wechat login.
-  # if true, a unregistered user will be registered on wechat login.
-  # username will be open_id and user will be assigned a random password.
-  fastlogin: true

 token:
   # token secret.